 Bicycle registration is required for all faculty, staff, and students who ride or park a bicycle on the Southwestern campus.
 By registering your bicycle, you will help Southwestern identify your bike if it is lost, stolen, recovered, or impounded.
-There is no cost for the registration and a sticker will be provided one time for your bicycle.
+There is no cost to register, and a one-time sticker will be provided for your bicycle.
 Send an email to parking@swlaw.edu to register your bicycle.